Creating Thorough Pre- And Postnuptial Agreements

 Many Pennsylvania residents hold misconceptions about prenuptial and postnuptial agreements that prevent them from benefiting from these useful contracts.
 These agreements are not only for wealthy individuals and are not only useful during divorce, but in reality, many couples could profit from a personalized pre- or postnuptial agreement.
 These agreements allow you and your spouse to create a financial plan for the future.
 If correctly approached, a prenuptial or postnuptial agreement can be a meaningful transition into discussing and implementing a comprehensive estate plan.

 Are you considering a pre- or postnuptial agreement?
-Call the Law Offices of Kathleen D. Schneider at 412-342-8577 to schedule a free 30-minute consultation to discuss your options.
+Call the Law Offices of Kathleen D. Schneider at 412-342-8577 to schedule a free consultation to discuss your options.

 Providing Many Benefits Other Than Divorce Planning

 Prenuptial and postnuptial agreements are known for securing assets in the event of divorce.
 However, they can also benefit spouses by: